4 New Diets to Help You Reach Your Weight Loss Goals

 Seriously, you can only eat rice cakes so many days in a row before there's trouble.
 Right?

 Looking for a diet, meal plan, or way of eating to help you achieve your goals?
-These four new diets are getting a lot of buzz that can help you stick to your New Year's resolutions.
+These four new diet trends are getting a lot of buzz that can help you stick to your New Year's resolutions.

 1. The Bonus Years Diet